apiVersion: metering.openshift.io/v1

 For cron periods, normal cron expressions are valid:

-As an example of how to use this field, if you had data already collected dating back to January 1st, 2019, which you want to include in your Report, you can create a report with the following values:
+As an example of how to use this field, if you had data already collected dating back to January 1st, 2019 that you want to include in your Report object, you can create a report with the following values:

 apiVersion: metering.openshift.io/v1